 To begin this fun full body workout, step out to one side shifting your weight through your lead leg heel. (the one that is stepping out) Keeping your trail leg straight, lower your body from the hips, making sure your knee stays in line with your forward-facing toes.
 Push the weight out in front of you, keeping your core tight and your shoulder blade stable against the rib cage.

 push back from the lead leg and bring it behind and across the body like a curtsy, and lower down with your body weight on your front leg.
 Your weight should be transferred to the stationary leg.
 Do not let the back leg take a lot of weight.
 It is for balance at this point.
 Bend your arms completing a bicep curl as your curtsy.
 Do all reps on one side before changing sides.
 Be sure to use a lightweight because your arms are getting double the work of the legs with this exercise.

 Single-Leg Cobra 30-45 Secs of Work or 8-12 Reps on Each Leg

 It also is good for balance and ankle stability.
 You can do this exercise with dumbbells or no weights at all.

-To set up, place all your weight on one foot.
+To set up this fun full body workout, place all your weight on one foot.
 The foot should be “screwed into ” the ground.
 The other leg is slightly behind, like a kickstand.
 Palms are facing each other.
 Perform a slight hip hinge on the stationary leg, leaning slightly forward from the hip.
-As you bring your arms straight back so your palms end up at hip height, lift your “kickstand” leg slightly off the ground.
+Bring your arms straight back so your palms end up at hip height.
+Lift your “kickstand” leg slightly off the ground.
 Keep your core tight.
 Move your arms as if you have no elbows.
 They stay straight and try to pull the shoulder blades together behind you.
 You can also do this exercise with the “kickstand” leg staying on the ground.